ComScore

 • Time Commitment: 1 hour

 Trade usual suspects like capicola and salami for crisp bacon and smoked salmon.
-Then, dress them up with waffles, fresh fruit, Greek yogurt, pancakes or even homemade doughnut holes.
+Then, dress the charcuterie board up with waffles, fresh fruit, Greek yogurt, pancakes or even homemade doughnut holes.

 13. Meat and Cheese Platter